hilookas/pyrender/docs/source/examples/models.rst

 Loading and Configuring Models
 ==============================
 The first step to any rendering application is loading your models.
-Pyrender implements the GLTF 2.0 specification, which means that all models are composed of a hierarchy of objects.
+Pyribbit implements the GLTF 2.0 specification, which means that all models are composed of a hierarchy of objects.

 At the top level, we have a :class:`.Mesh`.
 The :class:`.Mesh` is